 More recently, a large shopping and entertainment complex, called Expocity, was opened just outside the park's main gate.
 The mall itself is a 3-story indoor shopping center with over 300 stores, selling a variety of Japanese and international brands including fashion, luxury items, cosmetics, household goods and sports equipment.
 There is also a food court and a restaurant zone.

-The shopping mall is surrounded by several other attractions, including the innovative Nifrel aquarium that features art-like displays and a design without barriers that lets animals and humans commingle; Orbi Osaka, a sort of virtual zoo and nature experience; a cinema; and Japan's largest Ferris wheel.
+The shopping mall is surrounded by several other attractions, including Japan's largest Ferris wheel, a cinema and the innovative Nifrel aquarium which features art-like displays and a design without barriers that lets animals and humans commingle.

 The Expo '70 Park and Expocity are located next to Bampakukinenkoen Station along the Osaka Monorail.
 There are many possible access routes, including taking the Midosuji Subway Line from central Osaka (e.g. Tennoji, Namba, Umeda/Osaka and Shin-Osaka stations) to Senri-Chuo Station where it is possible to transfer to the monorail.
 The trip from central Osaka to the park typically takes between 30 and 50 minutes and costs around 500 to 700 yen.